hothithanhthao/docker-compose/README.md

 After that it will print the message
 Hello from 192.168.0.1:61472 to 192.168.0.3:8001
 Hello from 192.168.0.3:49576 to 192.168.0.2:8002
+Shut down docker compose
+$ docker-compose down
+or this will help to remove images and containers
+$ docker-compose down --rmi all

 ##Example:
 risa@Risas-MBP ~ % curl http://localhost:8001/